 - Organic nut butter (or ghee or shortening if your child has nut allergies)

 - Organic nuts and seeds

-- Simply tie a piece of baker’s twine around the pinecone near the top.
-This would be the perfect time to reuse a large piece of ribbon, string or yarn that you have lying around the house.
+- Tie a piece of baker’s twine around the pinecone near the top.
+This would be the perfect time to reuse a large piece of ribbon, string, or yarn you have lying around the house.

 - Roll the pinecones in the nut butter until it is completely coated.
-You can also use a knife, or let your child dig right in with her hands to get the nut butter in every nook and cranny.
+Let your child dig right in with her hands to get the nut butter in every nook and cranny.

 - Add the nuts and seeds.

 - Roll the nut butter covered pinecones in the nuts and seeds until the entire surface of the pinecones are completely covered.
 Push pieces into the folds of the pinecone for an added bonus.

 - Choose a place in your backyard where you have seen birds visit before.
 Hang your bird feeder.
 Enjoy listening and watching the new feathered friends it brings!